-Chronic and acute toxicity levels compiled and reviewed by the Washington Department of Ecology served as the primary reference for used in this technical memorandum (Table 6;

-WADOE 2020).
-Action levels were available for 10 of the 18 targeted PFASs.
+Chronic and acute toxicity levels compiled and reviewed by the Washington Department of Ecology served as the primary reference for use in this technical memorandum (refer to Table D-4e of Attachment 2; WADOE 2020).
+Action levels were available for 11 of the 20 targeted PFASs.
 The action levels are intended to represent concentrations of the noted compound that did not result in an adverse effect on the health and propagation of fish, invertebrates and other aquatic life.
 Aquatic toxicity levels are presented for the anion form of sulfur-based PFASs in the WADOE document and the acid form for nonsulfur-based compounds.
 The reason for the latter is unclear, since the carboxylate form of the compound should be present in water, rather than the carboxylic acids form.
 Aquatic toxicity levels presented for the acid forms are assumed to be applicable to the anion forms for the purposes of this technical memorandum.

 Chronic aquatic toxicity action levels for compounds are applied to acute toxicity if data for the latter were not presented in the Washington document.
-Studies for freshwater were applied to marine environment when action levels for the latter were not available, and vice versa.
-Note that WADOE opted to apply No Observed Effects Concentration data for acute studies to select chronic action levels when supported by other studies for the latter (e.g., PFBS marine, PFDA freshwater).
+Studies for freshwater were applied to the marine environment when action levels for the latter were not available, and vice versa.
+Note that WADOE opted to apply No Observed Effects Concentration data for acute studies to select chronic action levels when supported by other studies for the latter (e.g., PFBS- marine, PFDA- freshwater).